supposedly/nutshell/README.md

 var b.0 = {0, 2, 3, 4, 5, 10}
 var c.0 = {1, 4, 6, 8, 10}
 ```
-Ranges differ from the expressions described above in that they cannot be used "bare"&nbsp;-- you always have to surround them with
+Ranges differ from the expressions described above in that they can't be used "bare"&nbsp;-- you always have to surround them with
 parentheses or curly brackets as shown in `a = (3..6)` as they're only allowed within a statelist.

 ### References